vts17/UCIassignment4/README.md

 # UCIassignment4
-short quiz application written in javascript
+This is a short quiz application written in Javascript that test user's knowledge of general topics.

 This assignment was created without any usage of cheating or other immoral means.